VagelisKalimeris/once-upon-a-time-in-holywood/readme.md

 # Description

 ---
-After re-watching this beautiful Quentin Tarantino movie, it was hard not getting impressed with the end-credits calligraphy.
+After re-watching this beautiful Quentin Tarantino movie, it was hard not to get impressed with it's end-credits calligraphy.

-This here script transforms any lineup, given in *Python* dictionary or *json* format, to a *Latex* equation or document, in the style of the movie's end-credits.
+This here script transforms any lineup, given in *Python dictionary* or *json format*, to a **Latex** equation or document, in the style of the movie's end-credits.